windicss/docs/guide/features.md

 # New in Windi CSS

-Discover additional features in [Windi CSS], in addition to all the great utilities in [Tailwind CSS].
+Discover new features in [Windi CSS], in addition to all the great utilities in [Tailwind CSS].

 ## 🎳 Utility Groups